deplinenoise/webby/README.md

 Webby is a web server intended for debugging tools inside a game or other program with a continously running main loop.
-It's intended to be used when something tiny and don't need a lot of performance.
+It's intended to be used when all you need is something tiny and performance isn't a key concern.

 ## Features ##